 There is also the option of personal cloud storage on your network as well as VPN access from your router.

 Both the NetGear Nighthawk R7000 and the ASUS RT-AC68U deliver pretty strong capabilities in terms of speed and performance.
-However, they are definitely different when it comes to their ability to perform in consideration to the number of devices connected on the network at the same time, with ASUS AC68U outperforming the NetGear R7000.
+However, the main difference between the ASUS RT-AC68U and Nighthawk R7000 is their ability to perform in consideration to the number of devices connected on the network at the same time, with ASUS AC68U outperforming the NetGear R7000.

 Overall, if you are looking for the best performance, number of possible simultaneous connections to the network, and of course, strength of signal, then the AC68U is the best option.
 Even though this might be a bit more expensive, if you have the budget for it, this would be the router to choose.